nickassafkirk/Cartel-Coffee/README.md

 ### Animations
 Animations and Hover functionality are used to highlight the interactivity of links and buttons encouraging users to use navigation elements.
-Pseudo classes such as hocer, focus and active also provide user feedback by highlighting when an element is clickable and by validating when an action has been performed.
+Pseudo classes such as hover, focus and active also provide user feedback by highlighting when an element is clickable and by validating when an action has been performed.
+In future iterations of this project, I hope to allow animations associated with links to take place before users are redirected to the link destination to provide a better user experience on touch screen devices where hover is not possible.

 ---
 ## Technologies Used